Steven Haggerty

 Bulk purchasing: B2B buyers often order in bulk, allowing sellers to offer volume discounts while still maintaining healthy profits.

 Economies of scale: Larger orders reduce per-unit costs for packaging, shipping, and handling.
+Fixed costs are spread across more units.

 Higher price points: B2B products and services often have higher price tags, translating to bigger profit margins per sale.

-For example, a software company selling enterprise solutions might close a deal worth $500,000 for a 1,000-user license, whereas a B2C sale for a single-user license might only be $50.
+A software company selling enterprise solutions might close a deal worth $500,000 for a 1,000-user license, whereas a B2C sale for a single-user license might only be $50.
 The B2B sale not only generates more revenue but also offers a higher profit margin due to reduced per-user costs.

 Long-Term Contracts and Recurring Revenue